fanzi19/airflow-spark/README.md

 - **Services fail to start**: Check Docker logs and ensure sufficient resources
 - **Connectivity issues**: Verify network settings in docker-compose.yml
 - **Kubernetes pods pending**: Check PVC provisioning and resource quotas
+- **Build failures**: Ensure the required distribution files are properly downloaded in the `downloads` directory

 For more detailed troubleshooting, refer to the logs of the specific component.